cha1eur/pokedex_tkinter/README.md

 # pokedex_tkinter
 This program was created by Javier Ewe.
+This is just a cool personal summer project to practice my Python 3 skills!
 Sample size of 10 Pokemon used Pictures obtained from Bulbapedia This is a Pokemon Encyclopedia made with Tkinter for Python, where one can search for pokemon via the Pokedex number or through a drop down menu.
 Note this program was made from a Windows Computer and WILL look different when loaded on MacOS or Linux.